noeljn/whisper-transcription-app/README.md

 This repository hosts a simple Flask web application that accepts audio file uploads, queues transcription jobs in [Redis Queue (RQ)](https://python-rq.org/), and uses a **Whisper-based** model (via the [Transformers library](https://github.com/huggingface/transformers)) to transcribe the audio in the background.

+Note: This should run a any linux machine, but you might have to make some adjustments (and download additional requirements).

 ## Features

 - **Upload Audio**: User can upload `.mp3`, `.wav`, `.m4a`, or `.flac` files.